 Mr. Brewer served as the President and Chief Executive Officer of Adams Golf, Inc. since January 2002.
 He was President and Chief Operating Officer of Adams Golf from August 2000 to January 2002 and Senior Vice President of Sales and Marketing of Adams Golf from September 1998 to August 2000.

-Mr. Brewer also served on the Board of Directors of Adams Golf since 2000 until his resignation effective as of February 29, 2012.
+Mr. Brewer also served on the Board of Directors of Adams Golf from 2000 until his resignation effective February 29, 2012.

 Callaway Golf Company Foundation